By Atom | Jun 20, 2023, 4:04 PM

 Are you considering King Edward VI Handsworth Grammar School for Boys?
-We've collated all the information you need to know about 2024 entry to Year 7.
-Keep reading to learn about the Grammar Schools in Birmingham admissions process – and how to help your son excel in the 11 plus exam.
+We've collated all the information you need to know about entry in 2024.
+Keep reading to learn about the West Midland Grammar Schools 11 plus.

-King Edward VI Handsworth Grammar School is a selective school founded in 1862.
-Rated Outstanding by Ofsted in every category, the school aims to provide a stimulating and educationally successful environment for pupils.
+King Edward VI Handsworth Grammar School is a boys' grammar school founded in 1862.
+The school aims to create a stimulating and educationally-successful environment and is rated 'outstanding' by Ofsted.

 Address: Grove Lane, Handsworth, Birmingham, B21 9ET